systemd/systemd/docs/PACKAGE_METADATA_FOR_EXECUTABLE_FILES.md

 `systemd-coredump` and other services analyzing core files are able to extract said metadata simply from the core file itself, without external dependencies.

+This metadata is stored as a section in the executable file, so that it will be loaded into memory along with the text and data of the binary, and will be preserved in a core dump.
+This metadata can also be easily read from the file on disk, so it can be used to identify provenience of files, independently of any package management system, even if the file is renamed or copied.

 ## Implementation

 This document will attempt to define a common metadata format specification, so that